-Regina North SmartCentre is a 265,000 square foot shopping centre that is situated on 23.21 acres at the southeast corner of Rochdale Boulevard and Pasqua Road in Regina, Saskatchewan.
+Regina North SmartCentre is a 276,000 square foot shopping centre that is situated on 23.21 acres at the southeast corner of Rochdale Boulevard and Pasqua Road in Regina, Saskatchewan.
 The centre is anchored by a 164,000 square foot Wal-Mart Supercentre and a 43,000 square foot IGA.
-An additional 1,000 square feet of future development potential remain on the site.
-Other national tenants include Mark's Work Wearhouse, TD Canada Trust, Bulk Barn, Reitmans, Warehouse One, and HSBC Bank Canada.
+Other national tenants include Mark's Work Wearhouse, Dollarama, TD Canada Trust, Bulk Barn, Reitmans, Warehouse One, and HSBC Bank Canada.